Apparent retrograde motion: From Earth

 All other planetary bodies in the Solar System also appear to periodically switch direction as they cross Earth's sky.
 Though all stars and planets appear to move from east to west on a nightly basis in response to the rotation of Earth, the outer planets generally drift slowly eastward relative to the stars.
-Asteroids and Kuiper Belt objects (including Pluto) exhibit apparent retrogradation.
+Asteroids and Kuiper Belt objects (including Pluto) exhibit apparent retrograde motion.
 This motion is normal for the planets, and so is considered direct motion.
 However, since Earth completes its orbit in a shorter period of time than the planets outside its orbit, it periodically overtakes them, like a faster car on a multi-lane highway.
 When this occurs, the planet being passed will first appear to stop its eastward drift, and then drift back toward the west.
-Then, as Earth swings past the planet in its orbit, it appears to resume its normal motion west to east.
-Inner planets Venus and Mercury appear to move in retrograde in a similar mechanism, but as they can never be in opposition to the Sun as seen from Earth, their retrograde cycles are tied to their inferior conjunctions with the Sun.
+Then, as Earth swings past the planet in its orbit, it appears to resume its normal motion west to east.Inner planets Venus and Mercury appear to move in retrograde in a similar mechanism, but as they can never be in opposition to the Sun as seen from Earth, their retrograde cycles are tied to their inferior conjunctions with the Sun.
 They are unobservable in the Sun's glare and in their "new" phase, with mostly their dark sides toward Earth; they occur in the transition from evening star to morning star.

 The more distant planets retrograde more frequently, as they do not move as much in their orbits while Earth completes an orbit itself.
-The retrogradation of a hypothetical extremely distant (and nearly non-moving) planet would take place during a half-year, with the planet's apparent yearly motion being reduced to a parallax ellipse.
+The retrograde motion of a hypothetical extremely distant (and nearly non-moving) planet would take place during a half-year, with the planet's apparent yearly motion being reduced to a parallax ellipse.

-The center of the retrograde motion occurs at the planet's opposition which is when it is exactly opposite the Sun.
-This is halfway or 6 months around the ecliptic from the Sun.
-The planet's height in the sky is opposite that of the Sun's; if it occurs around the Winter Solstice when the Sun passes lowest in the sky, the retrograde will pass high in the sky at midnight, and conversely it will pass low in the sky when retrograde occurs around the Summer Solstice.
+The center of the retrograde motion occurs at the planet's opposition which is when the planet is exactly opposite the Sun.
+This position is halfway, or 6 months, around the ecliptic from the Sun.
+The planet's height in the sky is opposite that of the Sun's height.
+The planet is at its highest at the winter solstice, and at its lowest at the summer solstice, on those (rare) occasions when it passes through the center of its retrograde motion near a solstice.
+Note particularly that the hemisphere the observer is in is critical to what they observe.
+The December Solstice will place the planet high in the northern hemisphere sky where it is winter and place it low in the southern hemisphere sky where it is summer.
+The opposite is true if this happens at the June Solstice.

 Since the planet's opposition retrograde motion is when the Earth passes closest, the planet appears at its brightest for the year.

 The period between the center of such retrogradations is the synodic period of the planet.